Working to improve the life chances of young people and help the community

 Fun fact - he failed cycling proficiency.

-Since this first meeting with Steve, the projects Manager, he will admit that he has come a long way and has built his own bike on which he now enjoys his daily commute.
-In volunteering for The Canterbury Bike Project, he is looking forward to sharing his passion for cycling with the local community, meeting new people and building friendships.
+Since this first meeting with Steve, the projects Manager, he will admit that he has come a long way and has built several bikes - it's become an obsession as it always does, and Will is another believe in n+1.
+Just don't tell the wife.
+In volunteering for The Canterbury Bike Project, he has been able to share his passion for cycling within the local community, meeting new people, building friendships, and is an asset to the team.

 He was welcomed onto the team during a riding trip to Wales where Will shared several stories.
 Many of which we can't share on here for a number of reasons, including legal.
 However, one we can share is that he once looked after Orlando Blooms mums stick insects when she went on holiday... successfully I might add.